kaaengine/kaa/docs/tutorial/part03.rst

 Finally, let's run the game!
 We should see the player in the middle of the screen, holding the machine gun.

-Finally, let's add some nicer background (black background is not fun).
+Lastly, let's add some nicer background (black background is not fun).

 .. code-block:: python
     :caption: scenes/gameplay.py